nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 in its own context.
 However, common usage will involve more than on parameter acting at the same time.
 As such, here are some points to note:

-* Currently CMR OPeNDAP supports only queries with one collection; as such, the collection query to CMR Search explicitly limits the results to one with the `page_size=1` parameter.
+* Currently CMR Service-Bridge supports only queries with one collection; as such, the collection query to CMR Search explicitly limits the results to one with the `page_size=1` parameter.
 * When multiple variable concept ids are passed, these are sent to CMR Search